munkeycigar/blog/content/blog/2018-11-29-setting-up-sftp-on-aws-ec2.md

    2. Go to **Security Groups** under the left navigation
    3. Select the group that is assigned to the EC2 instance or create a new one and assign it to the instance
    4. Add a rule to allow ports 21 and 12000-12048 (or whatever port range you used in the vsftpd.conf, pasv_min_port - pasv_max_port)
-4. Create group and add user
+4. Create group and add user.
+This is the user that you will use to access sftp.
    ```
    sudo addgroup sftp
    sudo useradd -m sftpuser -g sftp